 Every data-storage needs primary entities, and we can only store data using the primary entities we have available on any given system.
 These are the entities we lose when transferring information out of the mind – or the entities we gain when moving information into the mind.

 These primary entities we’re looking for must have a few characteristics that make them different than all other “data” entities.

 First, primary entities aren’t knowledge.
-They are the things which knowledge is made of.
+They are the things that knowledge is made of.
 They aren’t data that’s in the brain, but they are the structure of the brain itself.
 It is something that you have simply because you use the system.

 Therefore, primary entities must be fixed and independent of any definition.

 Primary entities are the constants and they remain the same through the entire life-cycle of the system.
 Primary entities (1)do not need to be learned; (2)can’t be forgotten, and (3)can’t be changed or manipulated.

 That would also entail that, since they are ingrained in the structure, they are (4)independent of any definition.